Resources

 What is substantive editing?
 (Technical Editors’ Eyrie).
 Both substantive editing and copyediting are essential but focus on different issues.

 The scientific editor: an advocate for transparent research (Science Editor, 2023).
-The role of scientific editors, what they offer, and the difference between scientific editing and manuscript editing/copyediting.
+This article describes the role of scientific editors, what they offer, and the difference between scientific editing and manuscript editing/copyediting.

 Conscious language